 - Phase 0: Design, calibration, testing—the comfort zone for researchers

 - Phase 1: The friends and family study

 - Phase 3: Reproducing results in multiple centers

 - Phase 4: Becoming standard of care

 Successfully commercializing technology means balancing innovation, impact, and risk.
-“We need committed clinical champions,” said Tromberg.
-“We need problems that are worth solving.
+“We need committed clinical champions,” Tromberg said.
+“We need problems worth solving.
 It comes together best when you have the right experts working on a team.
 We need accessible enabling technologies.”